ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 # amp-carousel

 {% call callout('Note', type='note') %}
-The is the documentation for `<amp-carousel>` version 0.2.
+This is the documentation for `<amp-carousel>` version 0.2.
 The documentation for version 0.1 is [available on Github](https://github.com/ampproject/amphtml/tree/master/extensions/amp-carousel/0.1/amp-carousel.md).
 {% endcall %}

 A generic carousel for displaying multiple similar pieces of content along a horizontal axis; meant to be flexible and performant.